City-of-Helsinki/yjdh/backend/benefit/README.md

 To seed the database with some mock application data, run `python manage.py seed` , which by default generates 10 applications for each of the seven possible application statuses and one attachment with a .pdf-file for each of them.
 To generate more applications, use the optional `--number` flag, for example, running `python manage.py seed --number=30` creates 30 applications of each status. **Note that running the command deletes all previous application data from the database and clears the media folder.**

+[Mailhog](https://github.com/mailhog) is available for the local development environment (localhost:8025)[http://localhost:8025/] for previewing and testing the emails sent by the application after setting the `EMAIL_HOST` and `EMAIL_PORT` as in the `.env.benefit-backend.example`.

 **Using LOAD_FIXTURES=1 is recommended for local testing** as it loads e.g. default terms which are required for an applicant to be able to successfully send in an application using the applicant UI.